 Instead, there are two competing theories, both having to do with French terms, one seeming more likely than the other.

 One of these theories is that it is a corruption of a French term referring to neatly folded linen (napkins or sheets), nappe-pliée.
-The idea is that nappe-pliée became a nappe nappe pliee which became an appe plieewhich finally an apple pie.
+The idea is that nappe-pliée became a nappe pliee which became an appe pliee which finally became an apple pie.
 However, there is little effort to explain how “order” came to be a part of the phrase and no real evidence exists for these intermediate steps.

 The next French term suggested is cap-à-pie, meaning “head to foot.”
 This phrase was used by Shakespeare in Hamlet, when Horatio describes the ghost of Hamlet’s father, who was outfitted in full armor, as armed cap-à-pie.
 The orderliness and detail-oriented nature of military armor is used to suggest that cap-a-pie somehow became apple-pie order, in English, but, of course, no evidence exists for any intermediate forms, just as above.